 - Not obtaining medical treatment: Even if you do not “feel” injured, have a doctor look at you.
 Injuries that seem trivial at first can emerge later as major medical problems.
 If you file a personal injury claim, you’ll need medical documentation right from the start.

 - Not obtaining an attorney: Next to not obtaining medical treatment, the worst mistake you can make after a motorcycle accident is failing to seek out the counsel of a good personal injury lawyer.
-If you are injured in any traffic accident in southern California, contact an experienced Pasadena personal injury attorney immediately after obtaining medical treatment.
+If you are injured in any traffic accident in southern California, contact a seasoned personal injury motorcycle accident advocate immediately after obtaining medical treatment.